sensor-dream/APIVOF/guidelines/list-info/k-packs-in-system-fedora-34.md

 <summary>kcolorpicker</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : QToolButton control with color popup menu
+Short desc    : QToolButton control with color popup menu
 URL          : https://github.com/ksnip/kColorPicker
-Лицензия     : LGPLv3+
+License      : LGPLv3+
-Описание     : QToolButton with color popup menu which lets you select a color.
+Descript     : QToolButton with color popup menu which lets you select a color.
              :
              : The popup features a color dialog button which can be used to add
              : custom colors to the popup menu.